 In England during the reign of Edward VI, the Common Book of Law instructed the ring to be worn on the third finger of the left hand at all Protestant weddings.
 This ruling, however, did not affect the predominantly Catholic countries of Europe, which is evident from portraiture during this time.
 Portrait painters would always pay special attention to a sitter’s jewellery and there are lots of examples of wedding ring styles and indeed how they were worn.

-Today Western European countries, North and South America tend to favour the left hand (with the exception of Catholic Spain and Portugal) while Eastern Europe and countries to the East prefer the right hand.
+Today Western European countries, North and South America tend to favour the left hand, while Eastern Europe and countries to the East prefer the right hand.
+Did you know?
+The people of Spain wear favour the left hand, whereas Portugal prefer the right hand?
+The diagram below will give you a better idea.

 The Utility Ring – WW2